aerkiaga/hmars/README.md

 # hmars
 A fast and feature-rich Memory Array Redcode Simulator for Corewar.

-**WARNING:** This is a work-in-progress; the current version should not be considered stable, and still contains many unfinished code.
+**WARNING:** This is a work-in-progress; the current version should not be considered stable, and still contains much unfinished code.

 ## Installation
 1. Take a look at src/config.h, this contains several useful configuration options.